paldhous/ucb/2015/dataviz/md_raw/class13.md

 ##### Line chart with NVD3

 Now we will use rCharts with the [NVD3](http://nvd3.org/) JavaScript library to draw a line chart from this data.
-NVD3 sits on top of D3 (which must also be loaded), and can produce a range of standard chart types (see the examples in the further reading/resources, below).
+NVD3 sits on top of D3, and can produce a range of standard chart types (see the examples in the further reading/resources, below).

 This code will approximately replicate the last chart in [this article](http://www.buzzfeed.com/peteraldhous/what-five-years-of-austerity-did-to-greeks-health):